wp-plugins/ewww-image-optimizer/readme.txt

 = BuddyPress Integration =

 Located under Media, the BuddyPress Optimizer allows the user to optimize all avatars (group and individual).
 Stores a history of optimized images, so that you can optimize new images without re-optimizing old images.

+= Image Store Integration

+Uploads are automatically optimized.
+Look for Optimize under the Image Store (Galleries) menu to see status of optimization and for re-optimization and bulk-optimization options.
+Using the Bulk Optimization tool under Media Library automatically includes all Image Store uploads.

 == Installation ==